kamrenz/spitfire/README.md

 # spitfire
-Welcome to Angular 2 @ Spitfire
+Welcome to Angular 2 @ SpitFire